Price: 30,000 gp

 The interior of the room is heavily warded against magic, especially scrying, so items placed within the room cannot be found by magical means, except when the band is uncoiled.

-It is completely safe to enter the space so long as one does manipulate the ring at the same time.
-If the band is placed face down the floor, characters will be trapped inside the room until someone picks up the band.
+It is completely safe to enter the space so long as one does not manipulate the ring at the same time.
+If the band is placed face down the floor or recoiled, characters will be trapped inside the room until someone picks up the band.
 They will also notice that the opening will pull objects and people “down”, but only if in contact with that surface.
 If the band is coiled, the opening vanishes, as does all light inside the hole.
 The most dangerous mistake to make is to enter the room and pull the band in after one’s self.
 The white band only shows the interior of the room, so if the band is placed in the room no escape is possible without other magic.

 If escape is necessary, please see the History section for the possibility of rescue.
 Escape is possible with any sort of magic similar to teleportation.

 Uncoiling the band is a free action as it is spring loaded, closing it takes an action and placing it the bag is a full round action.
 The band seems to fight being put in the bag.
 When uncoiled, the band can be used two handed as a makeshift tower shield.

 Characters who attempt to use knowledge skill checks or spells to identify the purpose of the band will only discover/remember that Roland was a tyrant who passed away about 50 years ago.
 No one misses him at all.

 Incredible conjuration; CL 17; Craft Wondrous Item, gate, see History and Creation sections for other limitations on creation.
 Price: 30,000 gps, weight 1 lbs.